Donald Henriksen, 65; service Saturday

 His memorial service is at 2 p.m.
 Saturday at Swansboro United Methodist Church with the Rev. Kevin Baker officiating.

 Mr. Henriksen was a loving husband, father and grandfather.
-He was the owner and operator of East Carolina Home Inspections for 25 years.
-He was an avid boater.
+He was the owner and operator of East Carolina Home Inspections for 25 years and was an avid boater.

-He is survived by his wife, Kathy Henriksen of the home; daughter, Laina Kristine Collins and her husband Patrick of Swansboro; two sons, Donald Bjarne Henriksen Jr. of Jacksonville, Fla., and Rian William Henriksen and his wife Lilianna of Simi Valley, Calif.; grandchild, Kaisen Henriksen of Louisville, Ky.; three sisters, Karin Artinian and her husband Ronald of Manhasset, N.Y., Debbie Bertolini and her husband Michael of Massapequa, N.Y., and Victoria Crocitto Huffman of Long Island, N.Y.; and brother, Kenneth Henriksen of Long Island, N.Y.
+Survivors include his wife, Kathy Henriksen of the home; daughter, Laina Kristine Collins and her husband Patrick of Swansboro; two sons, Donald Bjarne Henriksen Jr. of Jacksonville, Fla., and Rian William Henriksen and his wife Lilianna of Simi Valley, Calif.; grandchild, Kaisen Henriksen of Louisville, Ky.; three sisters, Karin Artinian and her husband Ronald of Manhasset, N.Y., Debbie Bertolini and her husband Michael of Massapequa, N.Y., and Victoria Crocitto Huffman of Long Island, N.Y.; and his brother, Kenneth Henriksen of Long Island, N.Y.

-In lieu of flowers, donations may be made to the American Cancer Society or to any cancer research foundation of your choice.
+In lieu of flowers, memorials may be made to the American Cancer Society or to any cancer research foundation of your choice.

-Mr. Henriksen’s family has entrusted Jones Funeral Home of Swansboro to handle funeral arrangements.

 (Paid obituary)